docsforadobe/after-effects-plugin-guide/docs/ppro/bigger-differences.rst

 Pixel Formats
 ================================================================================

 Premiere Pro provides function suites for declaring support for pixel formats other than the 8-bit RGB format used by After Effects - ARGB_8u.
 These pixel formats include the Premiere Pro native 8-bit RGB format - BGRA_8u, as well as YUV, 32-bit formats, and more.
-For a more detailed discussion of the various pixel formats, see the `Premiere Pro SDK <http://www.adobe.com/devnet/premiere.html>`__ Guide, chapter 3, in the section "Pixel Formats and Colorspaces".
+For a more detailed discussion of the various pixel formats, see the `Premiere Pro SDK Guide <http://www.adobe.com/devnet/premiere.html>`__, chapter 3, in the section "Pixel Formats and Colorspaces".

 Use the PF Pixel Format Suite (defined in PrAESDKSupport.h) to register for :ref:`effect-basics/PF_EffectWorld` in other pixel formats.
 Use the Premiere Pixel Format Suite (defined in the aptly-named PrSDKPixelFormatSuite.h) to get black and white values in those pixel formats.